Dard Hunter: Death and legacy

-Hunter died on February 20, 1966, at Chillicothe, Ohio, he was survived by two sons.
+Hunter died on February 20, 1966, at Chillicothe, Ohio.
 His wife had died in 1951.
-Hunter is buried in Grandview Cemetery, Chillicothe, Ross County, Ohio.
+Hunter is buried in Grandview Cemetery, Chillicothe.

 Members of his family maintain Dard Hunter Studios at the historic Mountain House, which are open to the public by appointment.
 The studio provides an online library.
 In addition to books written during his lifetime, Dard Hunter & Son is a tribute to the work of Hunter.
 The 1998 book was selected and exhibited in the New York Public Library's 2003–2004 exhibition Ninety from the Nineties.

-To promote and continue the tradition of hand papermaking and book arts, Friends of Dard Hunter was established in 1981.
+To promote and continue the tradition of hand papermaking and book arts and to support the preservation of Hunter's collection, the Friends of the Dard Hunter Paper Museum (later renamed Friends of Dard Hunter, then North American Hand Papermakers) was established in 1981.

 Hunter's books on papermaking were inspirational to papermaker Douglass Morse Howell.